Johnny-Morgan/hike-logger/static/testing/TESTING.md

 - Checked that the 'Login to view' buttons were visible to guests and redirect to the login page.

-- Checked the 'View Hike' buttons are visible to logged in users and redirect to the relevant pages.
+- Checked the 'View Hike' buttons are visible to logged-in users and redirect to the relevant pages.

 - Confirmed that the welcome message in the navbar displays the correct username.